MicrosoftDocs/xamarin-docs/docs/ios/platform/callkit.md

 - Display a localized name.
 - Enable video call support.
-- Customize the buttons on the In-Call UI by presenting its own masked image icon.
+- Customize the buttons on the In-Call UI by presenting its own template image icon.
 User interaction with custom buttons is sent directly to the app to be processed.

 ### Action errors